iamahsanul/Neuro-Visual-Food-Perception-Experiment/README.md

 # How to use
 - Downlaod the repository in your computer.
 - Open the file 'a03_video_exp_presentation_stimuli.mlapp' in matlab app desigener and run it.
 Here you go!!
+(All the food image stimuli from CROCUFID database have already been included in the git, therefore no other dependency)